zsradu/LootGrab/README.md

+I quit this one because it was not going in the direction that I wanted from this project.

 # Loot Grab

 A 3D web-based loot collection game where players compete against AI bots to collect loot while avoiding the menacing Greed Bot.

-I quit this version because it is not going in the direction that I want from this project.

 ## Features